-Section 121 of the Ordinance 2000 has two portions, one is sub-section (1) with its proviso and other consists of sub-sections 2 to 6 whereof.
-In exercise of powers under proviso of sub-section (1) of Section 121 of the Ordinance ibid, the Federal Government through notification dated 20.06.2006, in consultation with the Hon'ble Chief Justices of High Courts conferred power to District or Additional District & Sessions Judge to perform function as Insurance Tribunal.
-For ready reference, notification dated 20.06.2006 issued by the Justice and Law Division, Government of Pakistan is reproduced as under:- each Province to the District & Sessions Judges specified in column (2) of the table below to exercise territorial jurisdiction specified in column (3) thereof:-
+5. Section 121 of the Ordinance 2000 has two portions, one is sub-section (1) with its proviso and other consists of sub sections 2 to 6 whereof.
+In exercise of powers under proviso of sub-section (1) of Section 121 of the Ordinance ibid, the Federal Government through notification dated 20.6.06, in consultation with the Hon'ble Chief Justices of High Courts conferred power to District or Additional District & Sessions Judge to perform function as Insurance Tribunal.
+For ready reference, notification dated 20.6.2006 issued by the Justice and Law Division, Government of Pakistan is reproduced as under:-

-"In exercise of powers conferred by Section 121(1) of the Insurance Ordinance, 2002, the Federal Government in consultation with the Chief Justices of High Court of Punjab, High Court of Sindh and Peshawar High Court, is pleased to confer powers of Insurance Tribunals in
+"In exercise of powers conferred by Section 121(1) of the Insurance Ordinance, 2002, the Federal Government in consultation with the Chief Justices of High Court of Punjab, High Court of Sindh and